About Us

 Benchmark Dobermanns was created with the vision to improve the Dobermann breed.
 Our goal is to produce healthier dogs, with improved longevity, and to help reestablish the Dobermann as a powerful, confident and driven working dog.
 Our dogs are raised, trained, and tested to be able to work in high pressure situations, and we pride ourselves on our dogs' strong nerves and high drive-- elements lacking in many Dobermanns today.
 All our dogs are heath tested prior to being bred, and the vast majority are titled as well.

-Savannah Langdon is the founder of Benchmark Dobermanns and has owner/trained/handled 5 of her own dogs to PSA titles, as well as titling many other dogs in multiple other venues, earning 75+ titles between 2009 and 2019.
+Savannah Langdon is the founder of Benchmark Dobermanns and has been breeder/owner/handler/trainer or owner/trainer/handler for 5 of her own dogs to PSA titles, as well as titling many other dogs in multiple other venues, earning nearly 100 titles between 2009 and the present in obedience, rally, agility, weight pull, PSA, and more.
 Savannah has been involved with Dobermans since 2007, and has been training dogs since 2001.
-Savannah is a member in good standing of the Doberman Pinscher Club of America (DPCA), our parent club.
+Savannah is a member in good standing of the Doberman Pinscher Club of America (DPCA) and the United Doberman Club (UDC).

 LEARN MORE